Bi-CoG: Bi-Consistency-Guided Self-Training for Vision-Language Models: Experiments

 \subsection{Experimental Settings}

-\paragraph{Evaluation Paradigm.} To answer RQ1 and RQ2, we evaluate the effectiveness of Bi-CoG on two widely adopted settings: \emph{open-world generation setting}~\cite{decoop,BMIP} and \emph{semi-supervised setting}~\cite{ssl1, ssl_survey}.
-In \emph{open-world generation setting}, the model is trained only on a subset of categories (referred to as base classes), while the remaining categories are treated as novel classes.
+\paragraph{Evaluation Paradigm.} To answer RQ1 and RQ2, we evaluate the effectiveness of Bi-CoG on two widely adopted settings: \emph{open-world generalization setting}~\cite{decoop,lv2025bmip} and \emph{semi-supervised setting}~\cite{lee2013pseudolabel,yang2022sslsurvey}.
+In \emph{open-world generalization setting}, the model is trained only on a subset of categories (referred to as base classes), while the remaining categories are treated as novel classes.
 We report the harmonic mean (HM) of the model’s performance on base and novel classes, as well as the overall accuracy on the full test set, which includes both base and novel classes. \emph{Semi-supervised setting} follows a common protocol where only a small portion of the data is labeled, while the majority remains unlabeled.

 \paragraph{Dataset and Baselines.} We evaluate the performance of our method on 14 recognition datasets, including 11 commonly used for assessing VLMs and 3 classical benchmarks for semi-supervised learning.
-Detailed information about the datasets is provided in the supplementary material.
-We select CLIP~\cite{CLIP} and its three representative prompt tuning methods as baselines: CoOp~\cite{CoOp}, MaPLe~\cite{MaPLe}, and PromptSRC~\cite{PromptSRC}, among which PromptSRC represents the current SOTA method.
-For methods that integrate the two paradigms, we select GRIP~\cite{GRIP} and CPL~\cite{CPL} as baselines, with CPL representing the current SOTA approach.
-The parameters of Bi-CoG and additional experimental details are provided in the supplementary material.
+We select CLIP~\cite{radford2021clip} and its three representative prompt tuning methods as baselines: CoOp~\cite{zhou2022coop}, MaPLe~\cite{khattak2023maple}, and PromptSRC~\cite{khattak2023promptsrc}, among which PromptSRC represents the current SOTA method.
+For methods that integrate the two paradigms, we select GRIP~\cite{menghini2023grip} and CPL~\cite{zhang2024cpl} as baselines, with CPL representing the current SOTA approach.

+\paragraph{Implementation Details.} We set the number of VLMs $K = 3$ throughout all experiments.
+The setting $K \ge 3$ ensures that an absolute majority can be achieved in most cases, facilitating reliable pseudo-label selection.
+While a larger $K$ further improves stability, it also increases GPU memory consumption.
+We adopt $K = 3$ to balance effectiveness and efficiency.
+For the scaling factor $\alpha$, it provides a controllable mechanism to adjust the strictness of pseudo-label filtering: a smaller $\alpha$ enhances the utilization of more pseudo-labels, while a larger $\alpha$ suppresses noisy pseudo-labels by raising the filtering threshold.
+We uniformly set $\alpha = 1$ across all datasets to ensure generalizability without dataset-specific tuning.
+All experiments are conducted on a single NVIDIA A800 GPU.